visualizenews/corona/index.markdown

   show_title: true
   appearance: Large
   title: Progress of the epidemic in each Italian region
-  introduction: 'Healthcare in Italy is coordinated in a centralised way, but managed
+  introduction: 'The national health service, Servizio Sanitario Nazionale, is organized
-    at a regional level: each one of the nine-teen (and the two autonomous provinces of Trentino and South-Tirol that form the "Trentino Alto-Adige/Südtirol" region) has its own organisation and rules.Epidemic control is anyway coordinated by the government through the Ministry of Health, the ISS (Istituto Superiore di Sanità), and the Civil Protection, but that doesn''t prevent regions to set local rules in order to improve the effectiveness of the efforts.
+    under the Ministry of Health and is administered on a regional basis: each one of the nineteen (and the two autonomous provinces of Trentino and South-Tirol that form the "Trentino Alto-Adige/Südtirol" region) has its own organisation and rules.
+Epidemic control is anyway coordinated by the government through the Ministry of Health, the ISS (Istituto Superiore di Sanità), and the Civil Protection, but that doesn''t prevent regions to set local rules in order to improve the effectiveness of the efforts.
 One example?
 Lombardy is now building with its own funds a new COVID-19 hospital, capable of more than 400 ICU beds, in the old Milan''s Fair area.'
   explanation: ''
   placeholder_id: regionsComparison
   object: regionsComparison